-She developed an expertise in sustainability while leading advocacy campaigns for the Atlanta Beltline and Peachtree Streetcar.
+For a quarter century, Rebecca Wallace has created and carried out communications strategies for dozens of advocacy groups, chambers of commerce, nonprofits and state and local governments.
+She developed an expertise in sustainability leading advocacy campaigns for the Atlanta Beltline and Peachtree Streetcar.
 That led to work as an independent consultant supporting the release of the City of Atlanta’s first carbon footprint report, as well as the launch of the city’s first sustainability plan.

-While working for the Southeast Energy Efficiency Alliance, Rebecca honed the skill of translating technical studies and data into meaningful, persuasive cases for influencer and funding communities.
+At her core, Rebecca is dedicated to improving the lives of people living in poverty.
+She currently supports clients that work at the intersections of poverty and local, healthy food; education; and cancer care.
 She earned a bachelor’s degree in English literature from Mercer University and a master’s degree in mass communication from the University of Georgia.

 A graduate of the Atlanta Regional Commission’s Regional Leadership Institute, Rebecca serves on the board of directors for Wholesome Wave Georgia and is past chair of the Center for Working Families and the League of Women Voters of Georgia.